 1. Maintaining Current Consumers: Maintaining Consumers already receiving authorized service as long as their condition indicates they qualify for the program (with a Service Priority Level between 1 and 18).
-Prioritized services are Personal Care, Home Care, and Case Management, and in addition, for OPI 19-59 consumers, Home Delivered Meals.
+Prioritized services are Personal Care, Home Care, Case Management, and Home Delivered Meals.
 Other services may be approved if the budget allows by authorization from the SDS Program Supervisor.
-These may include Home Delivered Meals for regular OPI Consumers, Chore Service, Assistive Technology, Adult Day Services, Evidence-Based Health Promotion programs, Options Counseling, and Assisted Transportation.
+These may include Chore Service, Assistive Technology, Adult Day Services, Evidence-Based Health Promotion programs, Options Counseling, and Assisted Transportation.
 The Consumer has the primary responsibility (with OPI Case Manager's guidance) for choosing and whenever possible developing the most cost-effective service options.
-When an OPI 19-59 Consumer turns 60, they will be reassessed and if they continue to remain eligible, and the budget allows, they will be enrolled into OPI 60+.
-The Maximum units of in-home services per eligible OPI individual (60 and older) and Person with Disability (PWD) age 19-59, per month will be up to 6 hours per week for both Home Care and Personal Care combined, whether it is delivered via contract or by State Home Care Worker, within District Eight budget limitations.
-If the reduction of hours puts the consumer at risk of an unsafe care plan, an exploration of natural supports and other resources will be completed and a consultation with the SDS Program

-Supervisor will be conducted to determine if exception hours can be authorized.
+The Maximum units of in-home services per eligible OPI-C individual is up to 6 hours per week for both Home Care and Personal Care combined, whether it is delivered via contract or by State Home Care Worker, within District Eight budget limitations.
+If the reduction of hours puts the consumer at risk of an unsafe care plan, an exploration of natural supports and other resources will be completed and a consultation with the SDS Program Supervisor will be conducted to determine if exception hours can be authorized.
 If budget circumstances change, the monthly maximum hours may be reconsidered.
 This does not mean that every Consumer will be authorized the maximum units of service.
 Hours are assigned after consideration of need, natural and other supports.
-Exceptions to the maximum will be staffed by the OPI Case Manager and the SDS Program Supervisor who will determine whether to approve or not.
+Exceptions to the maximum will be staffed by the OPI

+Case Manager and the SDS Program Supervisor who will determine whether to approve or not.
 Approval of exception hours will be limited in duration and require review to ensure the consumer is either no longer in need of the extra hours or has developed a long-term plan to safely meet their care needs.
 Examples of short-term situations include being discharged from the hospital, acute illness, transition to another program with a higher level of care, etc.

-2. Maintaining and prioritizing a Waitlist: When adequate funding to bring on new Consumers to OPI services is not available, the OPI Case Manager will continue to accept applicants for OPI service and will complete the Electronic Waitlist Tool for each referral.
+2. Maintaining and prioritizing a Waitlist: When adequate funding to bring on new Consumers to OPI-C services is not available, the OPI Case Manager will continue to accept applicants for OPI service and will complete the Electronic Waitlist Tool for each referral.
+However, the waitlist is capped at 100 individuals and is closed if the cap is reached.
 They will inform the Consumer of the lack of OPI funds at this time and inform them that they will be notified by the OPI Case Manager when their name has come up on the waitlist and there is funding to provide services to them.
 The minimum information needed for the waitlist is the Consumer's full name, EWT score, prime number if they have one, phone number, screening date and date of birth.
 Individuals are placed on the waitlist with those having the highest EWT score at the top of the list, descending to those with the lowest EWT score (see OAR 411-015-0010).
 If two or more people score the same on the priority scale, priority will be given on a first-come-first-served basis.
 Considerations will be made for high-risk individuals whose needs are not captured by the Electronic Waitlist Tool and are at risk for institutionalization and/or hospitalization.
 The OPI Case Manager will offer Information and Referral services or Options Counseling for individuals who are placed on the waitlist but need immediate assistance.